linpengcheng/PurefunctionPipelineDataflow/README.md

       of various core (workshop) scheduling.
     - Apple M1 only optimizes the access to memory data (materials and products in the warehouse).
-    - Apple needs to further improve the programming language and compiler to support and promote my programming methodology.
+    - Apple needs to further improve the programming language, compiler, and OS to support and promote my programming methodology.
     - My architecture supports a wider range of workshop types than Apple M1, with greater efficiency, scalability and flexibility.
   - Conclusion